-With no expectation of what we would find at Lullingstone Castle and The World Garden we had a truly brilliant day.
+We had a truly brilliant day at Lullingstone Castle and The World Garden.
 The kids had space and time to play, we all enjoyed The World Garden (proven by the amount of pollen I found on small noses) and found the river walk in the woodlands the perfect cherry on top!

 For ticket prices and the latest information on opening times and upcoming events visit the Lullingstone Castle and The World Garden website.